e-drafts/PublicOps/README.md

---Welcome to the PublicOps repo
+Welcome to PublicOps by e-drafts, Inc.
---We're glad you're here
+This is for our community